 Staging does not only help your home sell for more money, it always helps it sell faster.
 According to a study by the Real Estate Staging Association, staged homes spend 90% less time on the market.
 While many realtors will advise that you hire a professional stager, there are some tips to stage your house by yourself.
+Knowing how to stage a bedroom will be important as you move toward selling your home.
 Aside from the kitchen, the master bedroom is one of the most important rooms when it comes to selling a home.
 Below are some tips for staging your master bedroom to get your home sold quickly.

 Clean your Room

 This may seem like a given, but you’ll want to clean your bedroom so that it looks brand new.
 Do more than just a quick wipe-down and vacuum.
 Wipe down baseboards, walls, windows, blinds, etc. to get rid of any dust or dirt.
 Vacuum the carpet and curtains.
 Replace any old bedding and flat pillows and make sure they’re all clean.
 Open up blinds and curtains to make sure there’s plenty of natural lighting.

 When it comes to selling your home, you don’t want it to look like you live there.
 In order to do that, you want to get rid of as much as possible.
 Keeping items to a minimum allows buyers to imagine themselves in your home and helps make your house appear larger.
 It’s recommended that you put many of your belongings in a storage unit short-term to keep your home clutter-free.

 Focus on the Bed